awesome-reactivesearch/reactivesearch-starter-app/README.md

 The ReactiveSearch components code resides in `src/App.js` file.
 For building this app, we use:

 1. [appbase.io](https://appbase.io) for the backend, any Elasticsearch cluster/index should work.
-2. Flex based layout system from [reflexbox](https://github.com/jxnblk/reflexbox), you can use Materialize's or Bootstrap's grid, or roll your own layout - the ReactiveSearch components are layout agnostic.
+2. A layout system based on Flex.
+You can easily switch this to using your own layout system or one of the pre-existing ones from libraries like Materialize or Bootstrap.
 3. The following components:
  - **ReactiveBase** - ReactiveBase is the provider component that connects the UI with the backend app.
  - **CategorySearch** - CategorySearch component provides a search box UI with categorized suggestions.